Arts Festivals Summit Galway from 22 - 24 November 2021

-The Arts Festivals Summit 2021 has been postponed.
-The Summit will take place from 22 - 24 November 2021 in Galway and will be hosted by AOIFE - the Association of Irish Festivals and Events.
-With even more commitment and focus, we will programme our offer to you depending on what will be possible.
+The Arts Festivals Summit will take place from 22 - 24 November 2021 in Galway and will be hosted by AOIFE - the Association of Irish Festivals and Events.
+With even more commitment and focus, we have been building up a special programme for this edition 2021.

 Festivals are one of the most powerful agents of reflection, of recovery and renewal.
 We intend to bring those ‘enabling’ stakeholders together that contribute to festivals’ commitment and work towards the artists, the arts and the audiences: Cities, sponsors, governments, EU and other stakeholders will be invited to dialogue with the festivals community, artists as well as concert halls, theaters and artistic and cultural networks.
 We will need their commitment and dialogue to help with the rebooting of our festivals.
 What is the power of festivals?
 What is the state and future of our festivals post-corona?
 What resources do they need to get back to full operation?
 What (new) partnerships can be put in place?
 What new online initiatives can be carried on or consolidated from the shutdown period?

 Galway has always been a place celebrating the community, the arts, science and story telling.
 On the western edge of Europe, we come together in Europe's 2020 European Capital of Culture to speak with those that will enable the arts and festivals to contribute in a meaningful way to our challenges post-corona: we invite you to a new alliance for arts, for festivals and our work with our communities.